 Brian, a friend of Native Hope, is a proud citizen of the Chickasaw Nation of Oklahoma.
 He is passionate about his Native heritage and his own unique pilgrimage of discovering his ancestral roots.
 Born in 1963, Brian spent his first thirty years growing up as a white Caucasian male in the suburbs of Dallas, Texas.
 Although he was aware of being a descendant of Native American ancestry, he states, “During that time in my life, it meant very little to me.”
 Then on September 9, 1993, a significant event would change his life forever.

 Brian attended the funeral of his full-blooded Chickasaw grandmother.
 He recalls entering the small Indian Baptist church in Ada, Oklahoma, and being eagerly welcomed by several elderly Native women.
 As they each embraced him in a warm hug, they exclaimed, “You look just like your great-grandfather.”
 Brian bluntly states, “I had no clue who they were talking about.”

 Brian’s third great-grandfather was Winchester Colbert, a three-term governor of the Chickasaw Nation, who lived from 1810-1880.
 Brian recalls, “When I first saw his picture in a history book, I got goosebumps.
 Our resemblance was remarkable.”
 He remembers pointedly, “This was the moment I began to identify myself as a Native American.”

-Brian began to delve deeper into his ancestor’s history.
+Brian began to delve deeper into his ancestor’s history and Native American history.
 Through his research, he discovered that he had survived the Great Removal, better known as the Trail of Tears.
 This was the forced removal of the Five Civilized Tribes: Chickasaw, Choctaw, Cherokee, Creek, and Seminole, which resulted in the deaths of over 6,000 people caused by exposure, disease, and starvation.

 Connecting to his heritage